Can I stay after closing? (Late checkout)

 What happens if I don't move out on time?

-Can I extend my late checkout beyond the original agreement?
+Can I extend my late checkout?

-What is the escrow holdback?
+What is the security deposit (escrow holdback)?

 When you use late checkout, Opendoor holds a security deposit (also called an escrow holdback) from your closing proceeds.
 This deposit is: